 In 1975, Tradewinds Charters started as a regional charter company under the wing of Singapore Airlines, leasing aircraft for leisure activities.

-Influenced by the visionary development strategies of Singapore Airlines, a subsidiary, SilkAir, emerged, ready to capitalize on the growing airline market.
+Influenced by Singapore Airlines’ visionary development strategies, a subsidiary, SilkAir, emerged ready to capitalize on the growing airline market.

-In 1992, Tradewinds Charters was rebranded as SilkAir, a name that pays homage to the famous Silk Road, a historic trade route known for its cultural exchange between Asia and Europe.
+In 1992, Tradewinds Charters was rebranded as SilkAir, which pays homage to the famous Silk Road, a historic trade route known for its cultural exchange between Asia and Europe.

 The rebranding ushered in a new era of growth for SilkAir as the company expanded its network and launched scheduled passenger flights to exciting destinations in Southeast Asia, the Indian subcontinent, East Asia, and Northern Australia.

 As the aviation industry evolved, Singapore Airlines realized the need to adapt and consolidate its operations.
 Consequently, the decision was made to integrate SilkAir services into Singapore Airlines and its subsidiary low-cost airline, Scoot, by the end of 2021.
 This strategic move ensured a seamless transition for passengers.
-It enabled the Singapore Airlines Group to improve operational efficiency while maintaining the quality and service levels that SilkAir was known for.
+It enabled the Singapore Airlines Group to improve operational efficiency while maintaining the quality and service levels for which SilkAir was known.

 Meaning and History